luigidifraia/iffl-system/README.md

 - Add support for CMD FD4000, and SD2IEC.

 ## Acknowledgments
-It wouldn't be possible for me to contribute this project without Lasse's initial publication of his IFFL System and Loadersystem, and without frequent email exchanges with him and Flavio.
+It wouldn't be possible for me to contribute this project without Lasse's initial publication of his IFFL System and Loadersystem, and without a number of email exchanges I had with him and Flavio.